7aske/grain/README.md

 </dependencies>
 ...
 ```
-Following this instruction will allow you to build a "fat" jar that can be executed with `java -jar yourapp. jar`.
+Following this instruction will allow you to build a "fat" jar that can be executed with `java -jar yourapp.jar`.

 ```java
 @GrainApplication